ria-ahyoung/medium-trends-daily/readme.md

 ✍️ **posted by `Ankit`**

 <blockquote>Coming from a BCA background and working through my internships building medium-sized apps, I kept running into the same wall: bugs that…
-Continue reading on CodeToDeploy : The Tech Digest »</blockquote>
+Continue reading on CodeToDeploy »</blockquote>

 <h3>8.
 Never Fear 'unknown' Again — How to Safely Work with Dynamic Types in TypeScript - <a href="https://javascript.plainenglish.io/never-fear-unknown-again-how-to-safely-work-with-dynamic-types-in-typescript-335ed11012b9?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>